Python-PyQt/PyQt6-Docs/descriptions/QtGui/QWheelEvent-c.rst

 A wheel event contains a special accept flag that indicates whether the receiver wants the event.
 You should call ignore() if you do not handle the wheel event; this ensures that it will be sent to the parent widget.

-The QWidget::setEnabled() function can be used to enable or disable mouse and keyboard events for a widget.
+The :sip:ref:`~PyQt6.QtWidgets.QWidget.setEnabled` function can be used to enable or disable mouse and keyboard events for a widget.

-The event handler QWidget::wheelEvent() receives wheel events.
+The event handler :sip:ref:`~PyQt6.QtWidgets.QWidget.wheelEvent` receives wheel events.

-.. seealso:: :sip:ref:`~PyQt6.QtGui.QMouseEvent`.
+.. seealso:: :sip:ref:`~PyQt6.QtGui.QMouseEvent`, :sip:ref:`~PyQt6.QtWidgets.QWidget.grabMouse`.